mlabs-haskell/plutus-simple-model/README.md

 Errors are saved to log of errors.
 This way we can report our own errors based on conditions.
 If values are wrong or certain NFT was not created etc.

-Also we can log information with:
+Also, we can log information with:

 ```haskell
 logInfo :: String -> Run ()